Creamy Vegan Pumpkin Bean Soup

 - Puree before serving.

 This soup is perfect for picky eaters!
-Even though I can't get my eldest son to eat even a piece of tomato, yet he will eat bowl after bowl of this soup never noticing that there is a full can of tomatoes in it!
+Even though I can’t get my eldest son to eat even a piece of tomato, he will eat bowl after bowl of this soup, never noticing that there is a full can of tomatoes in it!
+These vegan cream of broccoli soup and vegan chicken noodle soup recipes are always a hit, too!

-Serve this soup with my delicious vegan cheddar bay biscuits for a full meal!
+Serve this soup with my delicious no-knead baguettes, vegan cheddar bay biscuits, or vegan drop biscuits for a more filling meal!

 - 2 tablespoons olive oil